-- Work out routines which safeguard the labor law aspects of an employment relationship
+- Work out routines which safeguard the labour law aspects of an employment relationship

-- Solve labor issues, and to see when they face a labor law issue
+- Solve labour issues, and to see when they face a labour law issue

-- Lead or participate constructively in labor union relations
+- Lead or participate constructively in labour union relations

-- Communicate on labor law issues with both specialists and the general public
+- Communicate on labour law issues with both specialists and the general public

 - Analyze wage determination in a given market with and without trade unions